ktrushin/notebook/mongodb/university/m201_mongodb_performance.md

   }
 }
 ```
+Now we are scanning the index (`IXSCAN`) to collect "pointers" to the documents
+whose the index key (`ssn` in our case) matches that in the query, then we are
+reading the whole documents themselvs by those "pointers" (`FETCH`).
+Please also
+note that only one docuemnt (`"totalDocsExamined": 1`) and one index key
+(`"totalKeysExamined": 1`) was looked at.

 However, if the query predicate does not use the field on which the index is
 done, we aren't able to use index and have to a collection scan
 ```